It's inauguration eve and Trump is ready to revel in his return to power

 Trump planned to place a wreath at the Tomb of the Unknown Soldier at Arlington National Cemetery before addressing a rally downtown at Capital One Arena, home of Washington pro basketball and hockey teams.

-With frigid temperatures expected Monday, Trump directed his oath of office — now set for the Capitol Rotunda — and most of Monday’s outdoor events be moved indoors.
-The traditional parade will be held, in some form, at Capital One Arena.

-Trump also was to attend a candlelight dinner Sunday where he was expected to speak.
+The president-elect was also scheduled to attend a candlelight dinner Sunday where he was expected to speak.

-Biden, in his final full day in office, scheduled a trip to South Carolina, a state that holds special meaning after his commanding win in the 2020 Democratic primary there set him up to achieve his life’s goal of being elected president.

-Biden, accompanied by his wife, first lady Jill Biden, was set to visit a church in North Charleston to worship and speak on the legacy of the Rev. Martin Luther King Jr., the White House said.
-Monday is also the federal holiday honoring the slain civil rights leader.

 'A different situation at every airport' FAA data analyzed by Newsday shows the number of bird strikes voluntarily reported by airports in New York City and Long Island has increased by 46% between 2009 and 2023.
 NewsdayTV's Shari Einhorn reports.